maulikdave-fh/notes/agile/README.md

 In brief, Agile is about putting the customer business needs first, eliminating wasteful processes and promoting in-person interactions among team-members and with customer to deliver meaningful software.

+As part of structured autonomy, each team should be able to decide which specific agile method to follow and their release schedules.

 # Agile Manifesto values
 1. <b>Individuals and interactions</b> over processes and tools
 2. <b>Working Software</b> over comprehensive documentation